-- No expanded sources identified in the 2010 census urbanized area.
-[Section I(C)(5)(b)(2)] - No additional 35% reduction for new sources developed between 2009 and 2014 and for which the land use cover condition was greater than 16%.
-[Section I(C)(5)(b)(3)] - No modifications to the applicable loading rate provided to the operator as a result of TMDL modification.
-[Section I(C)(5)(b)(4)].
+- No expanded sources identified in the 2000 and 2010 census urbanized area. - No additional 35% reduction for new sources developed between 2009 and 2014 and for which the land use cover condition was greater than 16%. - No modifications to the applicable loading rate provided to the operator as a result of TMDL modification.